slippyex/ym2149-rs/crates/ym2149-core/README.md

 ## Migration from < 0.6.0

 Version 0.6.0 reorganized the crate structure for better separation of concerns.
-All YM file parsing, playback, and export functionality has been moved to the `ym-replayer` crate:
+All YM file parsing and playback functionality has been moved to the `ym-replayer` crate:

 ```rust
 // Old (< 0.6)